Parish Nursing at CCPC

 Central College Presbyterian Church is blessed to have a Parish Nurse(PN) program in place with RN Amy Taylor on staff.
 The PN program provides healthcare information, activities and programs throughout the year.
 Volunteer RN's assist with regularly scheduled blood pressure screenings and more.

-Health Happenings Spotlight - Summer 2017- Gender, Does it Make a Difference?
+Health Happenings Spotlight - October 2017- Be Prepared

 Care Visitors - Providing care to Caregivers.
 Get more HERE.

 Communion Bread - The communion bread at CCPC is now gluten-free (11/15).
 Ingredients include milk, eggs butter, and gluten flour (Whole grain sorghum flour, brown rice flour ,whole grain millet flour, rice flour, whole grain quinoa flour, xanthan gum.)
 The flour does not contain any nut flours.